Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Observation of quantum vortices in a supersolid

-\textbf{ Experimental details. } Extended Data Figure~\ref{fig:exp_setup} presents the optical experimental setup.
-The optical measurements are performed at room temperature.
-The reflectivity measurements employ the microscope objective with 50x magnification, numerical aperture NA = 0.65 for both the excitation and the collection of light.
-The spot has a diameter of around 10~$\upmu$m on the sample.
-In photoluminescence measurements, an additional lens f~=~100~mm is used to focus the excitation laser onto the 20~$\upmu$m spot on the surface of the sample.
-The 181~fs pulsed laser of 425~nm wavelength and repetition rate of 500~Hz is used for non-resonant excitation.
-Depending on the selected lenses ($k$-space or $r$-space) and the light source, the setup allows measuring the reciprocal space, as well as the real space at the same position on the sample.
-Two sets of a quarter-wave plate, a half-wave plate, and a linear polarizer are used to control the polarization of the excitation and collected signal.
-To tune the dispersion relation of the cavity modes, the LC microcavity is addressed by an AC waveform generator with a 1010~Hz square signal and varying amplitude of 0~--~20~V. Paths of white light are indicated by yellow lines, the laser light path is marked with a blue line, and the signal from the sample is represented by a cyan line.
+\textit{ Experimental details.} Extended Data Figure~\ref{fig:exp_setup} presents the optical experimental setup used in multiple-shot experiments.
+The optical measurements were performed at room temperature.
+Reflectivity measurements employed a microscope objective with 50x magnification, numerical aperture NA = 0.65 for both the excitation and the collection of light.
+The spot had a diameter of approximately 10~$\mu$m on the sample.
+In photoluminescence measurements, an additional lens \textit{f}~=~100~mm was used to focus the excitation laser onto the 20~$\mu$m spot on the surface of the sample.
+The 181~fs pulsed laser of 425~nm wavelength and repetition rate of 500~Hz was used for non-resonant excitation.
+Depending on the selected lenses (k-space or r-space) and the light source, the setup allowed measurements in both reciprocal and real space at the same position on the sample.
+Two sets of a quarter-wave plate, a half-wave plate, and a linear polarizer were used to control the polarization of the excitation and collected signal.
+To tune the dispersion relation of the cavity modes, the LC microcavity was addressed by an AC waveform generator with a 1010~Hz square signal and varying amplitude of 0~--~20~V. Paths of white light are indicated by yellow lines, the laser light path is marked with a blue line, and the signal from the sample is represented by a cyan line.

-\textbf{Interference measurements.} Extended Data Figure~\ref{fig:coher} shows the interferogram of a polariton condensate measured at excitation intensity of around $1.2P_{th}$ with Michelson interferometer.
-The experiment was not performed simultaneously with the one presented in the main text and was using a slightly different excitation scheme.
-We non-resonantly excite the condensate using a 6~ns pulsed laser at a 425~nm wavelength in a single-shot regime.
-Interferometry data were acquired at 0~V, so in the regime of parabolic dispersion (RDSOC off), and with a pump spot of 20~$\upmu$m.
-In Extended Data Figure~\ref{fig:coher} the interference fringes are observed over the whole area of the condensate in the real space, demonstrating a build-up of the long-range spatial coherence, which is a hallmark of the exciton-polariton condensation.
+Single-shot images were collected using a modified experimental setup compared to the Extended Data Figure~\ref{fig:exp_setup}.
+The LC microcavity was addressed by an AC waveform generator with 1000 Hz square signal that is phase-synchronized with the excitation laser pulses.
+The condensate was non-resonantly excited with pulses at 400~nm wavelength.
+Coupling the 150~fs pulses into a 25~$\mu$m multi-mode fiber allows us to temporarily stretch them to several tens of ps (about 50~ps) and homogenize the beam profile and the polarization.
+The excitation light was focused onto the sample with a 20x objective (NA~=~0.42).
+The condensate emission was collected with a 10x objective (NA~=~0.30) and detected in a real-space configuration by a camera with a linear polarizer placed in front.